Our Certification Experience

 Micro-credentials provide educators a new way to showcase competencies they have developed while they are working.
 Their “bite-size” nature allows “stacking” micro-credentials to demonstrate unique professional competence.
 Because education professionals must be continually learning, these credentials allow recognition of application of new learning to practice, thereby encouraging professional learning.
 The credentials are portable and can be shared as digital badges online.
 Unlike resumes, these badges are instantly verifiable.

 The Institute develops micro-credentials in education and in adult learning and development, and teaches professional learning professionals to develop these designations with valid, reliable, and legally-defensible assessments.

-To learn more about micro-credentials email Dr. Judy Hale at Judy@TIfPI.org
+To learn more about micro-credentials email National Certification Director Dr. Jean Quigg at Jean@TIFPI.org.

 The McArthur Foundation describes digital badges as mechanisms for representing individuals’ skills, interests, and achievement.
 The McArthur Foundation, the Mozilla Foundation, the Bill & Melinda Gates Foundation, and others have embarked on a bold effort to advance the use of these credentials for students and for adults.
 Their Digital Promise™ initiative provides useful digital badges for core academic knowledge as well as other modern-day competencies that cannot be measured by traditional assessments.